MDBarbier/BasketTest/README.md

 ## Architectural Considerations

+- Product is the base abstract class that all Product concrete classes inherit from.
+- Products with sub categories such as HeadGear inherit from Product initially, and then the actual concrete implementation inherits from the HeadGear abstract class.
-- The architecture uses inheritance, Product is the base class that all Product concrete classes inherit from.
-Gift Vouchers inherit from product (because they can be bought) but also implement the Voucher interface so they have the functionality of vouchers available.
+- Gift Vouchers inherit from product (because they are a product that can be bought) but also implement the Voucher interface so they have the functionality of vouchers available.

 ### SOLID principles